basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 * **Get** operations work just as they do against non-strongly-consistent keys, but with two crucial differences:
-  1. connecting clients are guaranteed to return the most recently written value (the **C** in CAP)
+  1. Connecting clients are guaranteed to return the most recently written value (which makes those operations CP, i.e. consistent and partition tolerant)
-  2. reads on strongly consistent keys *never* return siblings, hence there is no need for [[conflict resolution]]
+  2. Reads on strongly consistent keys *never* return siblings, hence there is no need to develop any sort of [[conflict resolution]] strategy for those keys
 * **Conditional put** operations write an object only if no object currently exists in that key.
 The operation will fail if the key already exists; if the key was never written or has been deleted, the